-We previously resided in Amsterdam for 3 and 1/2 years and saw much of the country during our stay.
-Holland may be flat, but its countryside is particularly picturesque in spring, during tulip season, as flower farms brighten the earth alongside numerous cattle farms, green houses and windmills.
+We previously resided in Amsterdam for over three years and saw much of the country during that time.
+Holland may be flat, but its countryside is particularly picturesque, especially in spring.
+During tulip season, the flower fields brighten the terrain alongside numerous cattle farms, green houses and windmills.
 And being one of the western world’s most densely populated countries, there’s so many beautiful Dutch towns within an hour train ride from Amsterdam like Utrecht, Haarlem, Delft, Alkmaar and Gouda to name a few.
 If you’re looking for a miniature version of Amsterdam for half a day, you can’t go wrong with any of these towns.
-We recently visited the Netherlands for business and Alex had the opportunity to visit Gouda for the first time, so we’ll highlight why this is a great day trip from Amsterdam.
+We recently re-visited the Netherlands for business and Alex had the opportunity to visit Gouda for the first time, so we’ll highlight why this is a great day trip from Amsterdam.

 Many of us have seen and enjoyed Gouda cheese in grocery stores around the world, and it’s indeed delicious, especially the high quality varieties you can purchase in Holland, ranging from young to mature.
 The town of Gouda gained city rights in 1272, but the first mention of Gouda cheese came in 1184, so in reality the town was named after the cheese!
 Every Thursday morning from April-August, Gouda holds a cheese market which draws throngs of tourists to witness giant cheese wheels being weighed and inspected for quality by commercial cheese traders.
 As I visited in early September, the cheese market had just finished for the season, so I instead visited the cheese museum, De Goudse Waag which is small, but has some cool antique cheese making equipment.